 After my work in politics, I graduated law school at the University of Colorado (Go Buffs!).
 While attending law school, I worked for State Representative Mike Foote as a legislative policy analyst where I saw first-hand how the Colorado State House works and what it takes to be an effective legislator.
 I also worked for the state's attorney general and as a student attorney representing indigent citizens who were charged with crimes and could not afford an attorney.

 After school, I moved back to the mountains.
 I now have the privilege of focusing on common sense results every day when I go to work as a Deputy District Attorney for the people of Eagle County.
-My work includes prosecuting domestic violence cases, theft, DUI's, unwanted sexual contact, and many other crimes.
+My work includes prosecuting felony and misdemeanor cases including domestic violence, drugs, theft, DUI's, and many other crimes.
 I prosecute cases across the entire county, including traveling to El Jebel to cover the Roaring Fork Valley court docket.
 When I enter the courtroom each morning, I am dedicated to finding the most just and productive outcome for the victims, the defendants, and the people of the county I represent.
 I love my job because I am able to focus on doing the right thing for the community and helping people during some of the most difficult times of their lives.

-My girlfriend, Sarah, and I live in the Town of Eagle with our dog, Hattie.
+My fiancé, Sarah, and I live in the Town of Avon.
 We love enjoying all of the outdoor activities that make Eagle County such an amazing place to live, from skiing some of the world's best slopes to hiking in our beautiful public lands.
-I also travel frequently to the metro area to spend time with my little "brother" Ruben who I have mentored through the Big Brothers Big Sisters program since 2013.
-I am looking forward to attending his high school graduation in 2018.
+I also travel frequently to the metro area to spend time with my little "brother" Ruben who I have mentored through the Big Brothers Big Sisters program since 2013 and I was thrilled to see him graduate high school in May 2018.

 My parents, Stu and Lulu, live in Steamboat Springs.
-My sister Cassady is a public school teacher in Steamboat Springs and my brother Hig is a professional ski racer based in Salt Lake City, Utah.
+My sister Cassady is a public school teacher in Steamboat Springs and my brother Hig is financial researcher currently living and working in Oslo, Norway.